19 Best SaaS Marketing Strategies for 2023

 Referral leads have a 30% better chance at conversion than leads generated from other marketing channels.
 That’s not all!
 High-quality referrals will also lower your customer acquisition cost and increase lifetime value.

-Dropbox was one of the first SaaS companies that started making use of referral programs.
-They started with a simple and direct message - “For every person who joins and installs Dropbox with your referral, we’ll give you 16 GB of bonus space.”
+Dropbox was one of the first SaaS companies to start using referral programs.
+They started with a simple and direct message – “For every person who joins and installs Dropbox with your referral, we’ll give you 16 GB of bonus space.”

 The numbers they received were nothing short of extraordinary:

-- 23 million referrals were sent out in just 1 month
+- 23 million referrals were sent out in just one month

 - Dropbox doubled its growth every three months